-We all know somebody who doesn't smoke because it makes him or her paranoid (full disclosure: I am one of those people) or antisocial at parties (also one of those people).
+We all know somebody who doesn't smoke because it makes them paranoid (full disclosure: I am one of those people) or antisocial at parties (also one of those people).
 But many who swear by pot say that mindset is bullshit—that we all "just need to relax."
 Now, there's a study to address just that—and it's looking really bad for teenage stoners.

-The paper published in the American Journal of Psychiatry looked at 1,009 American teenage boys with varying levels of self-reported (meaning probably under-reported) marijuana usage.
-The study concludes a five-year observation of the effect the drug had on adolescent brains and found that the drug had serious ramifications on the mental health of teens blazing up the dank.
+The paper (published in the American Journal of Psychiatry) looked at 1,009 American boys aged 13 to 18 with varying levels of self-reported (meaning probably under-reported) marijuana usage.
+The study concludes a 5-year look at the effect the drug had on adolescent brains, and it found that the drug had serious ramifications on the mental health of teens blazing up the dank.

 For every year the teens smoked weed, symptoms of psychosis rose 21 percent annually.
-In tandem, symptoms of paranoia and hallucinations rose 133 percent and 92 percent respectively.
-These symptoms lasted and continued to intensify following the year after they stopped smoking pot.
+In tandem, symptoms of paranoia and hallucinations rose 133 percent and 92 percent.
+These symptoms lasted and continued to intensify following the one year after they stopped smoking pot.

 The research also made sure to determine that the boys were not experiencing the conclusion in reverse—increased marijuana usage due to, not because of, mental illness—by running them through regular psychoanalysis that evaluated their mental health.